Israel Boy and Girl Scouts Federation

 The Israel Boy and Girl Scouts Federation (התאחדות הצופים והצופות בישראל, Hit'ahdut HaTzofim VeHaTzofot BeYisrael) is Israel's federation of the five Scouting organizations in Israel, sorted by religious affiliation.
 Some 90,000 boys and girls belong to organizations in the federation.

 History

 The first Scout and Guide groups were founded in 1919.
 The federation was created in 1954 under the sponsorship of the Ministry of Education.
 The Israeli Scouts movement became a member of the World Organization of the Scout Movement in 1951, after the establishment of the State of Israel and became a member of the World Association of Girl Guides and Girl Scouts in 1963.

 In 2009, Tzofim celebrated its 90th birthday.
 To mark the occasion, Israel's Prime Minister Benjamin Netanyahu met members of Tzofim at his office, where he told stories of his youth in the Modi'in troop in Jerusalem.

+Since 1973, 10-member troupes of scouts from the Tzofim tour Jewish communities in North America, performing concerts at Jewish summer camps, community centers, hospitals, nursing homes, and synagogues as part of the Tzofim Friendship Caravan.

 Principles

 Scout troops in Israel have always been coeducational.
 The federation in Israel is separated based on religious affiiliation: secular Jews, religious Jews, Muslim Arab, Christian Arab, and Druze scouts.
 Tzofim is open to everyone regardless of race, color, creed, or socioeconomic standing.
 Israeli Scouts come from all sectors of Israeli society.